project-gemmi/gemmi/docs/cell.rst

     <gemmi.UnitCell(45.07, 25.12, 39.5, 90, 90, 90)>

 With `set_images=False` the `images` list in the new unit cell is empty.
-With `True` -- it contains transformed original list (but it doesn't work correctly when the cell volume changes).
+With `True` -- it contains the transformed original list (but it doesn't work correctly when the cell volume changes).